Quickstart

 }})

-To generate keyshares, operator IDs and their public keys are needed.
-This can also be done with SSV Explorer.
+To generate keyshares, you need operator IDs and public keys.
+You can also collect them from SSV Explorer.

-On each operator's page, there is a 🗝️ sign next to operator's name.
-Click on the key sign and their public key will be copied.
-Repeat the process for each operator you chose.
+On each operator page, there is a 🗝️ icon next to the operator name.
+Click it to copy the public key, then repeat the process for each selected operator.

 curl -X 'GET' \